Nolitha-Princess/website-clone/README.md

 ## General Information
 - This a clone of a website page
-- This cloned page demonstrates the use of only javascript to create a website page
+- This cloned page demonstrates the use of HTML file, CSS rules, JavaScript DOM Manipulation Project and include ES6 + Arrow functions
-- Why did you undertake it?
+- This is a project from Girlcode as part of our assignment collecton.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->